Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Test of the scaling on new gas and liquid velocity data collected in a bubble column

 Figure \ref{fig4} provides the mean vertical velocities of bubbles $V_G$ and of the liquid $V_L$ on the column axis as well as the standard deviations $V_G'$ for the gas phase and $V_L'$ for the liquid phase.
 Two datasets are presented for the mean velocities.

-For bubbles, a set named `up flow' corresponds to measurements achieved with a Doppler probe pointing downward that collects only upward directed (i.e. positive) vertical velocities.
-A second set of data named `up and down flow' was obtained by gathering direct (i.e. without interpolation) velocity measurements from a probe pointing downward, with direct (i.e. without interpolation) velocity measurements from the same probe pointing upward.
+For bubbles, a set named `up flow' corresponds to measurements achieved with a Doppler probe pointing downwards that collects only upward directed (i.e. positive) vertical velocities.
+A second dataset named `up and down flow' was obtained by gathering direct (i.e. without interpolation) velocity measurements from a probe pointing downward, with direct (i.e. without interpolation) velocity measurements from the same probe pointing upward.
 In this process, the measuring duration was the same for the two probe orientations.
 In the flow conditions considered here, the mean velocities from these two sets are close, with a difference of at most 4\% (\cite{lefebvre2022new}).
 Similarly, the difference on bubble velocity standard deviations from these two sets is at most 8\%.

-For the liquid, two sets of data are also presented for the velocity: one corresponds to moments evaluated over the entire distribution (named `up and down flow') while the other concerns positive velocities only (named `up flow').
+For the liquid velocities, two datasets are also presented: one corresponds to moments evaluated over the entire distribution (named `up and down flow') while the other concerns positive velocities only (named `up flow').
 In the heterogeneous regime, the difference between the two sets is at most 3.6\% for the mean value and 18\% for the standard deviation.
 Oddly, larger liquid velocity deviations between `up flow' and `up and down flow' statistics appear in the homogeneous regime.
 The difference is especially pronounced for $V_{sg}$ below 3cm/s.
-These deviations are related with the unexpected apparition of a significant negative tail in the liquid velocity pdfs when $V_{sg}$ becomes small, a defect that may possibly be due to the flow perturbation induced by the rather large probe holder used here.
+These deviations are related with the unexpected apparition of a significant negative tail in the liquid velocity pdfs when $V_{sg}$ becomes small, a defect that may possibly be due to the flow perturbation induced by the rather large probe holder used in our experimental setup.